KID'S COOKING PARTY

 BUT......sometimes there are disasters so it is always a good idea to have some other edibles already prepared by you.

 If the kids are mainly cooking sugary foods then have some more nutritious foods ready and vice versa.
-All they will nibble on the ingredients as they go along so you want to balance out the excess of sugar or salt.
+They will all nibble on the ingredients as they go along so you want to balance out the excess of sugar or salt.

 I would cook what you are familiar with and comfortable with.
 The recipes should be easy and quick but give them room to decorate and personalise.
 Easy kid's cooking party food might include: